Cross-Model Disagreement as a Label-Free Correctness Signal: Full Results

 \section{Full Results}

 Tables~\ref{tab:mmlu}--\ref{tab:gsm8k} report per-pair results across all four benchmarks.
 Pairs are grouped by type---same-size cross-family, cross-family asymmetric, and same-family asymmetric---and sorted by capability gap (descending) within each group.
-For each pair we report AUROC and APGR for the within-model entropy baseline (G-Ent), within-model perplexity (G-PPL), cross-model perplexity (CMP), and cross-model entropy (CME).
-Bold indicates the best signal per row.
+For each pair we report AUROC and APGR for the within-model entropy baseline (G-Ent), within-model perplexity (G-PPL), cross-model perplexity (CMP), and cross-model entropy (CME). \textbf{Bold} indicates the best signal per row (separately for the AUROC and APGR groups).
+Because APGR has the form $(a(c) - a_w)/(a_s - a_w)$ and its denominator becomes unstable when the generator--verifier accuracy gap is small, we report two APGR mean rows where applicable: one over all pairs, and one restricted to pairs with accuracy gap $> 0.05$.
+Rows with $\text{gap} \le 0.05$ are marked $^{\dagger}$.